Mulla Sadra: Causation

 Sadra argued that all contingent beings require a cause which puts their balance between existence and non-existence in favor of the former; nothing can come into existence without a cause.
 Since the world is therefore contingent upon this First Act, not only must God exist, but God must also be responsible for this First Act of creation.

-Sadra also believed that a causal regress was impossible because the causal chain could only work in the matter that had a beginning, middle, and end:
+Sadra also believed that a causal regress was impossible because the causal chain could work only in the matter that had a beginning, middle, and end: